Peter Gilmore's fine diner on Sydney Harbour reopens after a dramatic transformation.

 Gilmore has continued to go above and beyond with his plating and creation of dishes — which is prevalent most clearly in his recreation of the humble oyster.
 It's an innovative dish of oyster cream, oyster frill crackling and Ossetra caviar, served in a hand-crafted ceramic shell and eaten with a mother of pearl spoon.
 This dish was particularly close to Gilmore's heart as he himself dislikes the texture of oyster, and wanted to recreate the mollusc with exactly the same flavours, but a significantly different bite.

-A revamped drinks offering is showcased through four different beverage matches: a booze-free lineup called the Temperance Pairing ($95); the Round of Drinks ($110), which features a collection of brewed, fermented, distilled and blended lesser-known heroes; the Contemporary Pairing, which will see local and international wines hit your table; and the signature Quay Pairing ($125), a wide-roaming wine pairing featuring local, modern, funky and old-fashioned drops.
+A revamped drinks offering is showcased through five different beverage matches: a booze-free lineup called the Temperance Pairing ($95); the Round of Drinks ($110), which features a collection of brewed, fermented, distilled and blended lesser-known heroes; the Quay wine pairing ($185), a wide-roaming wine pairing featuring local, modern, funky and old-fashioned drops; a fancier premium wine pairing ($275); and the super (super) fancy benchmark wine pairing ($1100).

 The drinks list (if you can really call it that) was put together by a team of three sommeliers: Wine Director Amanda Yallop, Head Sommelier Shanteh Wong and Assistant Head Sommelier Seamus Brandt.
 If you decide to veer away from the pre-prescribed pairings, you'll have to navigate the 500-strong wine collection (backed up by 20 cocktails, nonetheless).
 But you won't be alone — one of the aforementioned wine aficionados will be on hand to (kindly and patiently) guide you through.